vairagidakshita/-FILE-INTEGRITY-CHECKER/README.md

 # Description

-**File Integrity Monitor** is a simple yet powerful Python-based tool designed to help developers, system administrators, and security-conscious users **track changes in important files** using cryptographic hash comparisons.
+**File Integrity Checker** is a simple yet powerful Python-based tool designed to help developers, system administrators, and security-conscious users **track changes in important files** using cryptographic hash comparisons.
 The tool ensures that any unauthorized, accidental, or malicious changes to files are detected promptly and clearly.

 Whether you're maintaining a set of critical configuration files, managing scripts in a production environment, or just want to keep an eye on sensitive documents, this tool offers a lightweight and effective solution for **file integrity verification**.